skiadas/SoftwareDevelopmentPracticumCourse/activities/activity1-3circleClass.md

 }
 ```

-Part 1: Static variables

-Sometimes there are variables that can or should be shared between all the objects in the class.
-These are called class variables or static variables.

-Need examples.

-Goal: Design a class to represent circles.
-What would we want our circle to be able to do?
-- create new circle given radius and center
-- calculate area
-- calculate perimeter
-- given a point, determine if point is inside the circle
-- shift circle to have a new center
-- scale radius
-- getCenter
-- getRadius
+## Design Questions

+As a team, discuss and come to a consensus on your answers to each of the following questions.

-What instance variables would we need to have?
+1. What data fields would the `Circle` class need to have?
-center
-radius

-Write constructor: What parameters should the constructor have?

-What are the accessors?
-Write those methods.

-Question: Aside from the accessors, which methods can do their job just using the instance variables?

- ==> Should lead to a discussion of needing pi for calculating area and perimeter.
-     - How & where should we declare a variable for pi?
-     - What sort of variable should pi be?

- ==> Talk about keywords "static" and "final". "final" here means the value of the variable
-cannot be changed, i.e., it's a constant.

-Write the signatures for remaining methods.
-Have groups compare answers.
-This will hopefully raise
-questions.

-REPORT OUT:
-   - Were there disagreements in the name for methods?
-Names for parameters?
-   - Were there disagreements about what should be returned.
-For example, shift and rescale.
-   - Decide as a class on final signatures for our methods.

-Write the implementations (at the board)

-Questions:
+#.
+What values should be passed to the constructor so that it can initialize the fields of a newly created `Circle`object?

+#.
+In the list of `Circle` class functionality (top of page), which items describe accessor methods?

+#.
+Decide on names for your accessor methods, then write the complete definition for each method.

+#.
+Pi is need when calculating the area and perimeter of a circle.
+Of the four possible kinds of variablews, what should pi be?

+#.
+Write the *signatures only* for the methods needed to complete the remainder of the `Circle` class functionality.
+Once you are done, compare your method signatures with another team's.
+Is there disagreement on any of the following??

+  a. method names
+  b. parameter names
+  c. return values

+  **Report out** on ageements/disagreements.
+As a class, decide on the final signature for each `Circle` method.

+# At the board, work out the complete definition for each `Circle` method.
+When you are done discuss the following:

-   - Could the center or the radius be declare final?
-Should they?
+  - **Could** the variables for the circle's center and radius be declare final? **Should** they be declared final?
-   - How would you do the shift for the circle if the point class didn't have a shift method?
-Would that cause any problems.
+  - If the `Point` class did not have a `shift` method, would this cause any problems for your `Circle` class implementation?
-   - What if the shift method was returning a new point instead of changing it's own fields.
-How would your Circle implementation need to change?
+  - Suppose calling `shift` on a point returned a new `Point` object at the shifted location instead of having changing the fields for the existing point.
+How would your `Circle` class implementation need to change?
-   - Suppose we change shift and rescale to return a new Circle, instead of changing the existing circle.
-Could the fields for the Circle be changed to final?
-What would be the implications of doing this, assuming it is possible?
+  - Suppose the `shift` and `rescale` of the `Circle` class were changed to return a new `Circle` object instead of changing the existing circle.

-REPORT OUT:
-   - Go over questions.

-Consi
+    - Could the fields for the `Circle` class  be changed to *final*?
+    - What would be the implications of this change, assuming it is possible?

+  **Report out** and dicuss answers to questions.R